Neighbourhood Plan

 Without a Buckinghamshire Local Plan in place the only way we can have an impact on planning applications is by having an adopted Neighbourhood Plan.

-How is the plan is being developed?
+How was the plan developed?

-Meet the team who have contributed so far
+Meet the team who have contributed

 - Saera Carter BEM, Parish Councillor